airflow2010/GOODMUSIC/README.md

 1. In the running app, import new videos in the "admin"-section.
 2. A browser windows will pop up and ask for confirmation of access to your YouTube account.
 3. Acknowledge and `token.pickle` will be created.
+4. The token.pickle will then be automatically uploaded into the cloud into the Secret Manager, so next time you'll run the application from cloud it will be available there and you can use all functions that need YouTube API access (ingestion, playlist import/export) there

 #### preparation for local-run installations